StefanSchutte/STESCH302_FTO2308_GroupA2_Stefan-Schutte_-_DWA_FInal_Capstone_Project_Podcast/Podcast-App/README.md

 - 'Genre' inside 'Show' is an array of strings called title.

 ##### Entity Relationship Mapping
-gecopy
-Note that the text between the units indicates what properties map to one another.
-It is separated using three underscores (___).
-The value before the underscores is the mapping from the parent object, whereas the values after the underscore are the mapping from the child object.
+- The text between the units indicates what properties map to one another.
+- It is separated using three underscores (___).
+- The value before the underscores is the mapping from the parent object.
+- Whereas the values after the underscore are the mapping from the child object.
-PLEASE NOTE: In some cases, there is no way to infer the parent from the child itself; in those cases, just the parent map is noted, with no value after the underscores.
+- In some cases, there is no way to infer the parent from the child itself; in those cases, just the parent map is noted, with no value after the underscores.

 ![img.png](img.png)
 [Mermaid.js Docs](https://mermaid.js.org/syntax/entityRelationshipDiagram.html)

 ### Genre Mapping:
 Genre array IDs are assigned titles as follow:
 - 1 -	Personal Growth